Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 -  Get the require.js file form the [requirejs.org](http://requirejs.org/docs/download.html) and put it in the src/js folder of the demo.

 You can deploy this Demo in order to use the Lightstreamer server as Web server or in any external Web Server you are running.
-If you choose the former case please note that in the <LS_HOME>/pages/demos/PortfolioDemo folder there is a copy of the src directory of this project (If it is not your case, please create the folder <LS_HOME>/pages/demos/PortfolioDemo and copy here the contents of the src folder of this project).
+If you choose the former case please note that in the <LS_HOME>/pages/demos/PortfolioDemo folder there is a copy of the src/PortfolioDemo directory of this project (If it is not your case, please create the folder <LS_HOME>/pages/demos/PortfolioDemo and copy here the contents of the src/PortfolioDemo folder of this project).
 The client demo configuration assume that Lightstreamer Server, Lightstreamer Adapters and this client are launched on the same machine.
 If you need to targeting a different Lightstreamer server please search this line in lsClient.js:
 ```js
 var lsClient = new LightstreamerClient(protocolToUse+"//localhost:8080","DEMO");